HollowMan6/My-Summer-of-Bitcoin/2022-Cryptoanarchy-Debian/report.md

-# Final Report of My Summer of Bitcoin Project - CI for CADR
+# Report of My Summer of Bitcoin 2022 Project - CI for CADR
 ## Synopsis
-Before this [Summer of Bitcoin](https://www.summerofbitcoin.org/project-ideas-details?recordId=recaklAlmMd5cHfdq) project, [Crypto Anarchy Debian Repo (CADR)](github.com/debian-cryptoanarchy/cryptoanarchy-deb-repo-builder) lacks Continuous Integration (CI).
+Before this [Summer of Bitcoin](https://www.summerofbitcoin.org/project-ideas-details?recordId=recaklAlmMd5cHfdq) project, [Crypto Anarchy Debian Repo (CADR)](github.com/debian-cryptoanarchy/cryptoanarchy-deb-repo-builder) lacks Continuous Integration (CI), which troubles the new coming contributors because setting up the developing environment can be complex.
 I finally successfully implemented the CI using GitHub Actions default runners.
 The CI can be triggered manually, or by sending PRs as well as pushing directly to the master branch.

 The CI is divided into 2 jobs:
 - The first one is the build job.
 It builds the running podman environment image, upload the image to Artifacts for reuse.
 Then with the podman environment, builds the CADR packages, and then uploads the built Debian packages to Artifacts.